Chapter 2 Medieval Japan

 The medieval era also began in Western Europe with the development of bilateral contracts by knights.
 From this emerged the specific medieval institutions and organisations, such as the decentralised system, territorial relief and lordship.
 Here, too, ancient despotism was liquidated.

-So, the lawless land of Kanto was restored to order under a new ruling system.
-It meant that the bilateral contract functioned as a substitute for law.
-That is what was needed in times of disorder and war.
+Now, back to the land of Kanto.
+The Kanto region restored order under a new ruling regime with Yoritomo as authority.
+It meant that bilateral contracts were useful in times of disorder and war.

 However, the bilateral contract was not a universal contract sought in every situation, because the samurai's bilateral contract was, after all, of little use in times of peace.
 For example, in a peaceful time like the Edo period, when the law exercised a certain amount of power and established order, the use of bilateral contracts was limited.